"Onion Field" killer dies in California prison at 79

 The crime became the subject of the book "The Onion Field" by author and former Los Angeles Police sergeant Joseph Wambaugh.
 The book was adapted into a 1979 film starring James Woods as Powell.

-According to the California Department of Corrections and Rehabilitation, Powell had been due for release in 1982, but a parole board ordered him kept in prison amid a public furore.
+According to the California Department of Corrections and Rehabilitation, Powell had been due for release in 1982, but a parole board ordered him kept in prison amid a public furor.

 The corrections department said he was denied parole a total of 11 times and rejected for compassionate release, which he opposed, in October of last year.